 Call 0808 800 5000 (24 hours / free)

-Victim Support: Free, confidential advice and practical help to anyone affected by any crime, no matter how long ago it took place, or whether it was reported to the police or not.
+Victim Support: Victim Support provides free, confidential advice and practical help to anyone affected by any crime, no matter how long ago it took place, or whether it was reported to the police or not.
 Call free on the VS Supportline 08 08 16 89 111.
 Call Mon-Fri 8pm – 8 am.
 Weekends 24 hour service.

 Respond: Supports children and adults with learning difficulties, and their families / carers affected by trauma and abuse.

 Action for Blind People: Practical help and support for blind people and people with visual impairments/difficulties.

 Deafblind: Services and practical help for deafblind people.

 Adults with mental health problems